-|Topic||Specified topic||Situation in 2017||Changes in stages 2017 - 2020|
+|Topic||Specified topic||Situation in 2018||Changes in stages in 2018 and onwards|

-The exporters must register in the REX system, if products originating in the EU are exported to Canada in accordance with the Comprehensive Economic and Trade Agreement (CETA) between the EU and Canada, and preferential tariff treatment for the goods is applied for them in Canada.As regards the GSP system, REX registration is required of EU exporters concerning cumulated exports and of re-dispatchers of GSP originating products, who issue replacement statements on origin concerning re-dispatches to Norway and Switzerland.
+Exporters in the EU must register in the REX system, if originating products are exported to Canada in accordance with the Comprehensive Economic Trade Agreement (CETA) between the EU and Canada and preferential treatment is applied for them in Canada.As regards the GSP system, REX registration is required of EU exporters concerning cumulated exports and of re-dispatchers of GSP originating products, who issue replacement statements on origin concerning re-dispatches to Norway and Switzerland.

-|Export||Authorisation to lodge the export declarations to another Member State than where the export goods are located when the declaration is lodged||The operator may still have a valid community authorisation for simplified procedure (SASP) and an AEOC can apply for a centralised customs clearance authorisation for transactions between Member States where electronic information exchange is still not in use.||The AEOC can apply for a centralised clearance authorisation when the activity is based on the new operational models, e.g. the electronic information exchange between the Member States and the new declaration formats.
-These are in use in accordance with the EU’s Work Programme on 1 October 2019 at the earliest, but no later than 2 March 2020.|
+|Export||Authorisation to lodge the export declaration to a Member State other than where the export goods are located when the declaration is lodged||The operator may still have a valid single authorisation for simplified procedures (SASP), and an AEOC can apply for an authorisation for centralised clearance where electronic data transfer between Member States cannot yet be applied to the activity in accordance with the authorisation.||The AEOC can apply for a centralised clearance authorisation when the activity is based on the new operational models, e.g. electronic data exchange between the Member States and new declaration formats.
+In the EU timetables, planned deployment in stages in 2021–2023.|

-|The EAD will no longer be required nor specified in the legislation; showing the reference number of the declaration (MRN) at the office of exit is enough.In accordance with EU’s Work Programme from 1 October 2020 at the earliest, but no later than 2 March 2020.|
+|The EAD will no longer be required nor specified in the legislation; only the reference number of the declaration (MRN) need be presented at the office of exit.In the EU timetables, planned deployment by the end of 2023.|

 |Exit||Goods that exit in split consignments||The customs office that confirmed the first split consignment supervises the split and performs the final summary mainly based on the manual exit confirmations of the split consignments.||The customs office of export supervises the split and performs the final summary based on electronic exit confirmations sent from the customs office of exit regarding the split consignments.
 In the EU timetables, planned deployment by the end of 2023|

-|Exit||Undeclared goods exiting from temporary storage||There has been no separate declaration for goods that have been in temporary storage for no more than 14 days and that exit the EU directly.||A new electronic re-export notification will be introduced in the EU for goods that have been in temporary storage for no more than 14 days and that exit the EU directly; this in accordance with EU’s Work Programme from 1 October at the earliest, and no later than 2 March 2020.|
+|Exit||Undeclared goods exiting from temporary storage||There has been no separate declaration for goods that have been in temporary storage for no more than 14 days and that exit the EU directly.||A new electronic re-export notification will be introduced in the EU for goods that have been in temporary storage for no more than 14 days and that exit the EU directly.
+In the EU timetables, planned deployment by the end of 2023.|

 Points to consider